Suicide prevention

 Care transitions

-This report advances goals 8 and 9 of the National Strategy for Suicide Prevention and presents feasible, evidence-based practices that health systems can take to improve patient engagement and safety during the transition from inpatient to outpatient behavioral health care.
+The National Action Alliance for Suicide Prevention created a website section with several resources for individuals with suicide risk who transition from inpatient to outpatient care (reports, handouts, and video).
+The information and resources demonstrate evidence-based practices that health systems can take to improve patient engagement and safety during the transition from inpatient to outpatient behavioral health care.

 Suicide prevention training